MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 Cost considerations for graphic database stores include storage required by data and indexes used across all the regions.
 For example, graphs need to scale beyond the capacity of a single server, and make it easy to look up the index when processing a query.

 The Azure service that supports this functionality is Azure Cosmos DB for Apache Gremlin.
 Cost is limited to the [Azure Cosmos DB](https://azure.microsoft.com/pricing/details/cosmos-db/) usage.
-You pay for the operations you perform on the database and for the storage consumed by your data.
+You pay for the operations that you perform on the database and for the storage consumed by your data.
 Charges are determined by the number of provisioned containers, the number of hours the containers were online, and the provisioned throughput for each container.

 If the on-premises data is already on an SQL server on Azure Virtual Machines (IaaS), the license with Software Assurance can be used to bring down the cost if the workload is eligible for [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/).